-The most common way to make an under door draft stopper is to use fabric and filling.
+The most common way to make an under the door draft stopper is to use fabric and filling.
 Anyone with basic sewing machine skills can handle this simple project.
 We’ve found two methods for sewing draft stoppers that work well.
 Don’t worry.
 If you are looking for a DIY door draft stopper no sew option, read on!

 If you’re handy with a sewing machine and have a fabric stash you’d like to use up, this is great.
 Measure the length of the space at the bottom of your door and cut a length of fabric that is the same length with a little overlap.
 Sew the fabric into a tube, but be sure it’s inside out to hide the seams.
 Then invert, or turn, the tube right side out and fill with stuffing, kitty litter, etc. Now sew up the open end.
 You can use any fabric you want which makes it easy to create different draft stoppers to go with the décor in every room of your house.

 Sometimes the traditional fabric tubes that sit inside the house at the base of the door aren’t enough – especially when the wind gets howling!
 For added protection from drafts, we like to make double-sided door draft stoppers.
 They slide under the door and provide draft protection on both sides.
 Genious!
 We suggest these for any doors that are exposed to high winds.
 They also work very well for doors that are opened and closed often.
 The double-sided design ensures they stay under the door.